 - 7v7 -Teams may not have more than five (5) players on the field of the same gender on the field at any one time.

-- 5v5 indoor- Teams may not have more than four (4) players on the field of the same gender on the field at any one time.
-This does not include the goalkeeper.
-For instance, if a team has a female goalkeeper they must also have a female field player to satisfy the coed requirement.
+- 5v5 indoor and Outdoor – Teams may not have more than three (3) players on the field of the same gender on the field at any one time.

 - Teams must be ready to play their game within 10 minutes of the scheduled game time.

 - If a team does not have the following amount of players for each of the particular formats then they are considered to have forfeited:

 - 11v11 – 8 players, including at least one rostered player of each gender.

 - 9v9 – 6 players, including at least one rostered player of each gender.

 - 7v7 – 4 players, including at least one rostered player of each gender.